The Endo Playbook: Bella Valentini Shares Her Advice

 How do you manage your symptoms?

 It’s a combination of many different things.
-Having laparoscopic surgery and getting the Mirena IUD has provided me with a lot of relief, but there are many other things I do to reduce my pain.
-I alternate between using a period pain TENS machine, heat packs and Panadol + Nurofen.
+Having laparoscopic surgery and getting the Mirena IUD has provided me with a lot of relief, but there are many other things I can do to reduce my pain.
+I alternate between using a period pain TENS machine, heat packs, and Panadol + Nurofen.
 I also get acupuncture once a month and occasionally see a pelvic health osteopath for pelvic floor muscle therapy.

 What dietary and lifestyle tweaks have helped?